 My recent travels abroad have made me think about how I keep my information safe while I am in a new country.
 As I was packing my carry-on with snacks, spare toiletries (in case we were stranded), external battery packs (to binge the latest on Netflix), and the multitude of chargers that accompany our tablets and phones, I hesitated.
 How am I going to protect the information on all of my devices?
 Should I download the latest security applications or would that be overkill?
 To some, it may be over the top, and to others just what is needed to keep the mind at ease.
 In my case, downloading these extra security measures kept me sane while traveling across the pond!

 As we made our way to the airport and the plane, I was also concerned with the FREE WIFI that is offered at each stop.
 Allowing your device to connect without knowing the repercussions or what threats were lingering, kept me on edge.
 When you are on vacation you are meant to shut off from the outside world, but we all look at the occasional work or personal email from time to time.
-Accessing personal or business information while on a public Wi-Fi connection can be a huge security concern!
+Accessing personal or business information while on a public Wi-Fi connection, like free airport wifi, can be a huge security concern!
 A good rule of caution: Always be vigilant when it comes to accessing your information on a public Wi-Fi.

 How to protect your information while on public internet access